 This means we have two different ways to approach your training.
 Both FAR Part 61 and Part 141 training demand the same minimum standards for you to get your pilot certificate, but FAR Part 141 is more methodical and refined.

-Flight instructors approved by the FAA can train you under FAR Part 61 anywhere—whether they’re attached to a flight school or not—and they can follow their own method.
+Flight instructors approved by the FAA can train you under FAR Part 61 anywhere—whether they’re attached to a helicopter pilot school or not—and they can follow their own method.

-FAR Part 141 training is given through approved flight schools, like Hillsboro Aero Academy, who have had our course curriculums reviewed and approved by the FAA.
+FAR Part 141 training is given through approved flight schools, like Hillsboro, who have had our course curriculums reviewed and approved by the FAA.
 This means we’ve perfected our courses over time, found the best path for your training and we stick to it.

 Your long-term goals and learning style will determine which FAR part is right for you, and we’ll help you decide.